 The Student Congress event impacts not only the hundreds who attend the national tournament, but the thousands of students nationwide who compete for the right to attend nationals.
 And its legacy is lasting.
 Marc Adler, who recently completed a term as student body president at the University of Florida, said, "Student Congress taught me that in order to make progress you need to learn to respect and appreciate other people's points of view."
 He added, "It also taught me how to be a citizen and that it is my business as a citizen to know about the government that guides my country."

 This competition has carried the work of the Stennis Center nationwide.
-Sites for the Stennis Student Congress have included Arizona, California, Florida, Georgia, Illinois, Indiana, Minnesota, Missouri, North Carolina, Oklahoma, Oregon, Pennsylvania, Texas, and Utah.
-The 2013 competition was in Birmingham, Alabama, and the 2014 tournament will be held in Kansas City.
+Sites for the Stennis Student Congress have included Alabama, Arizona, California, Florida, Georgia, Illinois, Indiana, Kansas, Minnesota, Missouri, North Carolina, Oklahoma, Oregon, Pennsylvania, Texas, and Utah.
+The 2014 competition was in Kansas City, and the 2015 tournament will be held in Dallas, Texas.

-For Senator John C. Stennis National Student Congress information, go to the National Forensic League website.
+For Senator John C. Stennis National Student Congress information, go to the National Speech & Debate Association website.